moemen95/Pytorch-Project-Template/tutorials/mnist_tutorial.md

 - To run your code, change the config file name inside run.sh to be ``` mnist_exp_0.json ```
 - On the terminal, run ``` sh run.sh ```
 - Verify the results relative to the original example

+## Summary:
+Model, agent and dataloader are the main building blocks in the template.
+The provided examples can be used as a start to migrate any Pytorch model into our template structure.